beeware/briefcase-android-gradle-template/README.rst

 console on an Android.

 To do something interesting, you'll need to work with the native Android system libraries to draw widgets and respond to screen taps.
-The `Rubicon`_ Objective C bridging library can be used to interface with the Android system libraries.
+The `Rubicon`_ Java bridging library can be used to interface with the Android system libraries.
 Alternatively, you could use a cross-platform widget toolkit that supports Android (such as `Toga`_) to provide a GUI for your application.

-Regardless of whether you use Toga, or you write an application natively, the template project will instantiate a Java try to instantiate a ``UIApplicationMain`` instance, using a class named ``PythonAppDelegate`` as the App delegate.
-If a class of that name can't be instantiated, the error raised will be logged, and the Python interpreter will be shut down.
+Regardless of whether you use Toga, or you write an application natively, the template project will run the `__main__` module associated with the app name that you provided when you generated the tempalte.
+That Python code must define an instance of ``org.beeware.android.IPythonApp``, and invoke ``org.beeware.android.MainActivity.setPythonApp()`` to set that instance as the active Python app.
+This app will coordinate provides the hooks into the Android application lifecycle (``onCreate``, ``onResume`` and so on); it's up to you what your code does with those lifecycle hooks.
+If ``setPythonApp`` is not set, an error will be logged, and the Python interpreter will be shut down.

 If you have any external library dependencies (like Toga, or anything other third-party library), you should install the library code into the